-- Verification of semi-annual progress and performance evaluations - Verification of the Resident Activity Log - Verification of the Resident Dossier - Stimulation and facilitation of interdisciplinary contacts and co-operation where appropriate - Keeping an annual report on the Resident based on the first three items of this paragraph, signed by both the Resident and the Resident Advisor.
+- Verification of semi-annual progress and performance evaluations. - Verification of the Resident Activity Log. - Verification of the Resident Dossier. - Stimulation and facilitation of interdisciplinary contacts and co-operation where appropriate. - Keeping an annual report on the Resident based on the first three items of this paragraph, signed by both the Resident and the Resident Advisor. - Evaluation of the Resident's progress and communication of deficiencies to the Resident.